 In other words, if a supply chain manager can foresee certain bottlenecks or issues in the way of moving supplies, he/she can consider redirecting supply flows to different routes or optimizing them in any other suitable way.
 This can be executed with the help of interactive maps, IoT trackers, and other IT solutions representing a flow of inventories in real time.

 Adoption of IoT-controlled solutions for technological inspections of products and inventories in warehousing areas and industrial facilities can help save lots of time and money in comparison to traditional methods of manual assessment.

 For example, quality control specialists can use a smartphone client app tethered to its server software in the cloud in order to monitor processes and check supplies distantly.
 ML-powered algorithms can spot even the slightest defects and report on them before quality issues worsen in the later stages of the process.

 Digital transformation of supply chains, if done correctly, can ensure a massive inflow of business data to be analyzed and used for acquiring more valuable insights for supply chain optimization, including trends, patterns, mathematical prediction, and more.

 Besides data collected for long-term analytical goals, short-term operational decision-making and planning also require data captured from different checkpoints in a digitalized supply chain.
-AI-powered software platforms can help supply chain managers and business analysts to make conclusions, shape their strategies, and plan scenarios for different situations, including sudden supply shortages or disruptions.
+Software platforms powered by AI models can help supply chain managers and business analysts make conclusions, shape their strategies, and plan scenarios for different situations, including sudden supply shortages or disruptions.